matrix-org/matrix-spec-proposals/proposals/2416-login-token.md

 An appservice might want to log in to the homeserver as another user or a system administrator might want an easy way to authenticating as someone else to be able to investigate an issue.
-Currently two solutions for that exist: either using [shared secret auth](https://github.com/devture/matrix-synapse-shared-secret-auth) or synapses undocumented and unspeced `m.login.jwt`.
-Neither solution seems good: The shared secret auth provider seems like a hack on `m.login.password` and `m.login.jwt` is neither documented nor speced.
+Currently two solutions for that exist: either using [shared secret auth](https://github.com/devture/matrix-synapse-shared-secret-auth) or synapses undocumented and unspeced `org.matrix.login.jwt`.
+Neither solution seems good: The shared secret auth provider seems like a hack on `m.login.password` and `org.matrix.login.jwt` is neither documented nor speced.
 Instead, it is proposed to add a new type of token allowed to the `m.login.token` type.

 ## Proposal